codeandpepper/janush/docusaurus/docs/janush-cli.md

 - Some of options are obligatory and if not supplied, the appropriate prompt shows on screena after running command.
 - Most options have aliases.
 Aliases are shown in the [Options Overview](#options-overview) for specific.
-- Both option names and aliases are prefixed with a double dash (--).
+- Option names are prefixed with a double dash (--).
+- Each alias is prefixed with a single dash (-).

 ### Boolean options